 Roasted Fall Vegetables

-This Roasted Fall Vegetables recipe takes advantage of a slew of vegetables that are already bursting with natural flavor.
-It's easy with beautiful colors and textures that makes this ideal for any night and Thanksgiving.
+This roasted fall vegetables recipe takes advantage of a slew of vegetables that are already bursting with natural flavor.
+It’s easy to make and full of beautiful colors and textures that make this ideal for any night and Thanksgiving.

 Looking down at a slew of colorful roasted fall vegetables on a tray.

-Bursting with the perfect blend of flavors from the sweetness of the acorn squash to the earthy brussels sprouts the different tastes and textures compliment each other perfectly.
+Bursting with the perfect blend of flavors, from the sweetness of the acorn squash to the earthy Brussels sprouts, the different tastes, and textures complement each other perfectly.

 • Extra virgin olive oil